 Enable Developer Mode on your Quest.

-2. Locate your Oculus Quest listed in the Settings tab, and make sure it reads ‘Connected.
-(If the app can’t connect to your Quest, you may need to top on the Quest in settings to try and manually make the app connect.
-If it still can’t connect, make sure your Quest is turned on, and your phone has Bluetooth and WiFi turned on as well)
+2. With the headset page open, make sure it reads ‘Connected.
+(If the app can’t connect to your Quest, make sure your Quest is turned on, and your phone has Bluetooth and WiFi turned on as well)

 6. Flick the switch to On instead of Off

-7. Fully reboot your Quest – hold down the power button on the side and select ‘Power Off’ or ‘Restart’.
-You Quest should fully reboot in order to properly start in Developer Mode.
+7. Fully reboot your Quest – hold down the power button on the side and select ‘Power Off’ or ‘Restart’

 After rebooting, your Quest should be in Developer Mode.